 The Jewish Spirit of Revolt

 In our second chapter we showed that Esau's descendants (the nation of Edom, or Idumea) were forcibly converted to Judaism in 126 B.C. when John Hyrcanus conquered them and gave them a choice of conversion or expulsion.
 From that point on in history, Esau's descendants ceased to be a nation.
-Better yet, Esau's destiny became intertwined with Judah 's, for they became one nation.
+More than that, Esau's destiny became intertwined with Judah 's, for they became one nation.

 Thus, the end-time Bible prophecies regarding Esau-Edom in the book of Obadiah, Isaiah 34 and 63, Ezekiel 35 and 36, and Malachi 1:1-4 are all fulfilled simultaneously with the prophecies regarding the remnant of Judah and Jerusalem.
 Without understanding this Judah-Edomite merger in past history, one cannot possibly understand modern Zionism and its conflict with Ishmael and Islam.